Grey's Anatomy season 15

 The fifteenth season of the American television medical drama Grey's Anatomy was ordered on April 20, 2018, by American Broadcasting Company (ABC).
 The season premiered on September 27, 2018, with a special 2-hour premiere.
 The episode count for the season consists in 25 episodes.
 The season is produced by ABC Studios, in association with Shondaland Production Company and Entertainment One Television; the showrunners being Krista Vernoff and William Harper.

 In this season, Grey's Anatomy becomes the longest-running American primetime medical drama series, after the series finale of ER on April 2, 2009.
 It also features the shortest ensemble main cast seen since the ninth season.
 Kim Raver was repromoted as series-regular after 5 guest appearances in the previous season.

+The website Screen Rant ranked the season #15 on their 2023 ranking of the 19 Grey's Anatomy seasons.

 Episodes

 The number in the "No. overall" column refers to the episode's number within the overall series, whereas the number in the "No. in season" column refers to the episode's number within this particular season.
 "U.S. viewers in millions" refers to the number of Americans in millions who watched the episodes live.
 Each episode of this season is named after a song.